webprogramming260/startup-example/README.md

 ## CSS deliverable

-For this deliverable I properly styled the following:
+For this deliverable I properly styled the application into its final appearance.

 - **Header, footer, and main content body**
 - **Navigation elements** - I dropped the underlines and changed the color for anchor elements.